-Danny Kruger MP is the MP for the East Wiltshire constituency which covers the Ridgeway Ward villages, the hospital and part of Badbury Park.
+Danny Kruger MP is our MP for the East Wiltshire constituency which covers the Ridgeway Ward villages, Chiseldon, Wroughton, the hospital and part of Badbury Park.

 Contact details for your MP Danny Kruger and the Association Office: